🔼The name Sinai, Sinite, Sinim, Sin and Sivan: Summary

 - Neither BDB Theological Dictionary nor NOBSE Study Bible Name List attempts an interpretation of the name Sinai.
 Jones' Dictionary of Old Testament Proper Names goes with the bush and explains the final letter י (yod) to be a remnant of the name יהוה (YHWH).
 Hence Jones reads a dapper Bush Of The Lord.
 A Hebrew audience might also have figured the name Sinai to mean Muddy.

 - NOBSE commits what seems a remarkably silly mistake and relates the Semitic name Sin to the English word sin (which probably comes from the Latin sons, sontis meaning guilty).
 Hence NOBSE translates this name with Wrongdoing; Transgression, which is daft beyond the merit of further comment.
 BDB goes with the Egyptian/Arabic/Aramaic words for clay or mud and reads Clay for the city, but does not connect the city Sin to the wilderness of Sin.
-Jones, as said above, makes a logical but not immediately necessary leap into proposing that the wide-spread Semitic root that gave us the name Sin also existed as a Hebrew root-verb סין, meaning to be muddy, but can also not wholeheartedly depart from the enticing noun סנה (seneh), which denotes the burning bush.
+Jones, as said above, makes a logical but not immediately necessary leap into proposing that the wide-spread Semitic root that gave us the name Sin also existed as a Hebrew verb סין, meaning to be muddy, but can also not wholeheartedly depart from the enticing noun סנה (seneh), which denotes the burning bush.
 Hence Jones reads Clay, Bush.
-Jones also squeezes the word Woad into his translation (woad is a plant which yields a blue dye) but submits no motivation or reference.
+Jones also squeezes the word Woad into his translation (a woad, you'll be pleased to know, is a plant which yields a blue dye) but submits no motivation or reference.

 - NOBSE's entry for Sinite coincides with that for Sinim, which is probably incorrect.
 The joint entry does not contain a translation, merely the statement that both denote a "people in the far east," (which is erroneous because the Sinites were a people in the near east).
 Jones seems to believe that the Sinites originally came from Sin, or Pelusium, and calls them Pelusiots or Dwellers In A Marshy Land.
 BDB does not interpret our name and notes only that the Sinite were a people in the north, possibly connected to a city called Sianu, meaning On Shore Of Sea.